Reinventing Commonweal Local Communities

 What are the strengths and weakness of the original Commonweal Local Community Model?
 How might they be remedied?

-The great strength of the Commonweal Local Community model is that it is a grassroots movement.
+The great strength of the Commonweal Local Community model is that it began as a grassroots movement; its reinvention should continue that model.

 Communities that were beginning to form around the country asked Commonweal for assistance.
 That assistance came in the form of a place on the Commonweal website where people could register for local communities, and Commonweal’s promotion of that page.
 This had disadvantages as well as advantages.
-The page tended to make CLCs dependent upon Commonweal for recruitment.
-In practice it overemphasized Commonweal subscribers without giving the CLC direct access to local subscribers.
+The page tended to foster dependence upon Commonweal for recruitment.
+That overemphasized Commonweal subscribers without giving the CLC direct access to local subscribers.

 Why limit our membership to Commonweal subscribers?
 I invited Betty to our third meeting although I had just met her.
-I saw her handle herself well in discussion group on a topic and with members similar to those of the CLC.
+I had seen her function in discussion group on a topic and with members similar to those of the CLC.
 After discovering that we have many things in common, we became best friends.

 Could we recruit non-Commonweal subscribers in our parishes?
 Most of our meetings were at Saint Noel.
-Our announcement always appeared in its bulletin, but we got no response for the first year.
-When we set up a table in their narthex, we began to get a few people, mostly people who knew Betty because she was in Saint Noel’s choir.
+Our announcement always appeared in its bulletin but required people to register in advance.
+We got no response for the first year.
+When we set up a table in their narthex, we began to get a few people, mostly people who knew Betty because she was a cantor in the parish choir.
 If you recruit in your parish, you will probably recruit people whom you already know.
-You could view it as a way to issue invitations to people whom you know.

 Could we recruit more Commonweal subscribers from our area?

 In September 2018, there were 165 Commonweal subscribes within 30 miles of downtown Cleveland.
 That may seem to have great potential.
 However, like our membership they are scattered across the whole metropolitan area.
 Four local communities would be needed so that everyone would be within a reasonable driving distance.
 At twelve members each, that would mean recruiting about a third of those subscribers.
-That is a daunting task; especially so since Commonweal will not give us the local mailing list.
+That is a daunting task; especially since Commonweal we did not have access to the local mailing list.
 They did agree to send a one- time e-mail to their Cleveland subscribers with our website address.
 No evidence of any response.
-The core group should attempt to convince Commonweal to let us have access to their local e-mail list for a year.

 COMMONWEAL HOME COMMUNITIES

 The first meeting of the Cleveland CLC was held in a bar.
 Someone offered his home as a meeting place.
 Those attending preferred a Catholic setting such as church or school rather than in a home.
-Later on in the first year a new person offered her home.
-I declined since one of our members was dying of cancer; his daughter was bringing him to meetings.
-Finally on the night before he died, we met in Wayne’s home.
+In the first year a new person offered her home.
+I declined since one of our members was dying of cancer; he lived close to Noel and his daughter was bringing him to meetings.
+Finally on the night before he died, we met in his home.
 I found it the ideal meeting place and wished he had offered it earlier.

-Commonweal magazine and Commonweal Home Communities have great potential for empowering Catholics without making us dependent on institutional support including Commonweal and networks of local subscribers.
+Commonweal magazine and Commonweal Home Communities have great potential for empowering Catholics without making us dependent on institutional support including Commonweal and networks of local subscribers as well as parishes and schools.
 Anyone with a Commonweal subscription can recruit family, friends, neighbors and parish members to a meeting in their own home or elsewhere.
 The other people do not need Commonweal subscriptions since Commonweal generously offers five free articles per month.
 One could even have weekly meetings if so desired!

 COMMONWEAL VIRTUAL COMMUNITIIES